Sambi85/Sambi85/README.md

 <h1>Welcome, Friend !</h1>
 <img src="https://64.media.tumblr.com/5d35866fa3e1c50c0ae1972d102d8f52/tumblr_pj67utApxx1r2ldlq_540.gif" alt="cat">

+- My fav new quote 🤔 : "To know that we know what we know, and to know that we do not know what we do not know, that is true knowledge" —Nicolaus Copernicus.

 - 🔭 I’m currently working on ...
 MyTyde team(internship)

 💻 Side Project: It's on going :)